alc823/war-card-game/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 First "draft" of software completed 5:23 PM on Tuesday 5/26/2020.
-Ideal next steps include: integrate an API / find a package for card data, implement UI design, incorporate Firebase, add additional features.
-Edit made at 8:20 PM on Tuesday 5/26/2020.

 ## Available Scripts